pLabarta/dcrwebcomic/04 - Proof-of-Stakey/scripts/dcr_comic_4_script_en.md

 05

-Stakeholders can influence PoW miners and withhold block rewards by not signing a block.
+Stakeholders can influence PoW miners by voting to reject their blocks if certain conditions are met.